EVORA-project/evora-ontology/models/docs/cultivability.md

 name: cultivability
 description: The ability of the pathogen to be cultivated or grown in laboratory conditions.
-  Possible values are  'Cultivable pathogen', 'Uncultivable pathogen' or 'Inactivated pathogen'
+  Possible values are  'Cultivable pathogen', 'Uncultivable pathogen' or 'Inactivated pathogen'.
 title: cultivability
 comments:
-- Might also be related to a product sub-category that helps filtering
+- Might also be related to a product sub-category that helps filtering.
 from_schema: https://w3id.org/evorao/
 rank: 1000
 ifabsent: string(Cultivable)